Connect with others who understand.

 Before we explore the link between blood pressure and heart attacks, let’s go over what normal and high blood pressure look like.

-Blood pressure is measured using two numbers, using the measurement millimeters of mercury (mm Hg):
+Blood pressure is measured in millimeters of mercury (mm Hg) and recorded with two numbers:

 Here’s a breakdown of blood pressure categories:

-The American Heart Association and the Centers for Disease Control and Prevention (CDC) state that nearly half of American adults have high blood pressure.
-Nearly 50 percent of adults around the world with hypertension don’t even know they have it, so many aren’t diagnosed or treated.
+The American Heart Association and the Centers for Disease Control and Prevention (CDC) report that nearly half of U.S. adults have high blood pressure.
+An estimated 44 percent of adults ages 30 to 79 worldwide with hypertension don’t know they have it, which means many aren’t diagnosed or treated.

-While high blood pressure is a significant risk factor for heart attacks, it’s not the only one.
-You can have normal blood pressure and still be at risk for a heart attack due to other factors.
-The following are some other risk factors to keep in mind.
+Although high blood pressure is a major risk factor for heart attacks, it’s not the only one.
+You can have normal blood pressure and still have other risk factors for a heart attack.

 High Cholesterol

-Having excess cholesterol is an important risk factor for heart attack.
-Cholesterol is a waxy substance that can build up inside your arteries, forming plaques.
-Over time, these plaques can narrow the arteries, slow blood flow, and increase the risk of a heart attack.
+High cholesterol is a key heart attack risk factor.
+When cholesterol levels are high, cholesterol can combine with other substances to form plaque inside your arteries.
+Over time, plaque buildup can narrow the arteries, slow blood flow, and increase the risk of a heart attack.

 Smoking